 Because of Covid-19, the 2021 this program was a virtual event.

 The 2021 Boys State program was a virtual event this year.
-For the safety of all, and to adhere to social distancing guidelines from New York state, Monroe County American Legion will present a virtual program for Boys State 2021.
+For the safety of all, and to adhere to social distancing guidelines from New York state, Monroe County American Legion will presented a virtual program for Boys State 2021.

 The American Legion has certain qualifications for prospective Boys State citizens.
 Following are the recommended guidelines employed by most Boys State programs: